jagilber/afVmPowerMonitor/README.md

 - sendgrid api key for email notifications  .
   NOTE: sendgrid account is free for 100 emails / day
   [sendgrid signup](https://signup.sendgrid.com/)
-- to disable checks for virtual machines, virtual machine scale sets, and / or kusto, remove the corresponding api version string form the configuration.
+- to disable checks for virtual machines, virtual machine scale sets, and / or kusto, remove the corresponding api version string from the configuration.

 #### optional post deployment
 - enable static website for use in browser or querying json from powershell for example.